 Author Hallie Lee’s second novel in The Shady Gully Series, titled Wolfheart, released this past week!

 I’m so pleased to host my friend Hallie Lee for my next author interview!
 Hallie is the author of The Shady Gully Series of Christian Fiction books.
 Book Two, Wolfheart, released this past week.
+You can find it here on Amazon.
 Welcome, Hallie!

 Q: Hallie, can you tell us a bit about yourself?